-This workshop will summarise the 3D laser scanning done in Ahmedabad and will explore and visualise the data obtained so far.
+This workshop summarised the 3D laser scanning done in Ahmedabad, explored and visualise the data obtained.
 Please go to Buildings to see some images.
-This workshop will serve as an introduction for the 3D laser scanning of Bela, in the context of the www.3D4heritageindia.com project.
+This workshop served as an introduction for the 3D laser scanning of Bela, in the context of the www.3D4heritageindia.com project.

-The workshop on 3D laser scanning technology for students of the Master’s in Conservation and Regeneration (MRC) Program at CEPT University was a success.
+This workshop done in March 2021 on 3D laser scanning technology for students of the Master’s in Conservation and Regeneration (MRC) Program at CEPT University was a success.
 It was a blended approach of online sessions and on-site data capture following COVID-19 preventive measures.

 The workshop was the first step towards capacity building for recording, surveying and protecting built heritage in India.